 Possibly the first and easiest change that can be made is to lift the action out of the request body and into the URL.
 The most mechanical thing we could do for our example request is,

 This would work and is a perfectly valid resource identifier.
 However, there are a few improvements that are possible.

-.asmx the extension is a remnant of the days when web resources were common to stored as files on the disk of a web server.
-The convention continued into the services world as a way of routing requests to a particular handling code.
-However, most modern web frameworks don’t need us to expose these implementation details anymore.
+.asmx extension is a remnant of the days when web resources were commonly to stored as files on disk of a web server.
+The convention continued into the services world as a way of routing requests to particular handling code.
+However, most modern web frameworks don't need us to expose these implementation details anymore.

 Redundancy and Contradiction